llm-jp/awesome-japanese-llm/README_en.md

 ---

-A list of publicly available LLMs trained with a focus on Japanese, maintained by volunteers based on public data.
+A list of publicly available LLMs trained with a focus on Japanese, along with their evaluation benchmarks, maintained by volunteers from various sources like academic papers and other public resources.

 ⚠ Caution:
 1. We can't guarantee the accuracy or completeness of any information here.